Billing Procedures

 Electronic Refunds

-Note: Due to federal regulation changes you may receive a refund but have a prior-term balance that needs to be paid.
+Note: Due to federal regulation changes, you may receive a refund but have a prior-term balance that needs to be paid.
 Please check your Student Center or contact our office to confirm your balance.

 Other Credits

 Credit balances on your e-bill that are not related to financial aid will result in a refund only if you request one from the Office of the Bursar.
-Credit balances due to overpayment by check or ACH transactions will not be refunded for fourteen business days to assure clearance of funds received.
+Credit balances due to overpayment by check or ACH transactions cannot be refunded for ten business days to assure clearance of funds received.
 If no refund is requested, the credit balance is automatically applied to the next month’s charges.
 Therefore, a credit balance on one month’s e-bill may be entirely used up in the following month.

 Deposits